katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

 __Did you see your idea executed before?__
 You may have already seen your idea implemented or executed in other static site generators or themes.
-In that case, retake a look at the implementation and explain your idea based on this.
+In that case, retake a look at the implementation and explain your idea based on this and showcase the project containing this idea in the required section of the change request.
 This helps us understand your idea more precisely and get an idea of what needs to be done.

 ### Discussion board